AB-DataScienceLab/NVIK/README.md

-# NVIK source code & analysis repository
+# NVIK Source Code & Analysis Repository

-It is hosted at https://ab-openlab.csir.res.in/anshu/nipah/
+NVIK is hosted at https://ab-openlab.csir.res.in/anshu/nipah/

 # About NVIK